jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 and the performance should be no worse than with traditional AJAX libraries such as jQuery.
-On legacy browsers Oboe could not be used to receive live data -- in the election night example no constituencies could be shown until they had all been called.
+On legacy browsers Oboe could not be used to receive live data -- in the election night example no constituencies would be shown until they had all been called.

-Node's standard HTTP library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of HTTP.
-In Node all streams provide a common API regardless of their origin so there is no reason not to allow arbitrary streams to be read.
+Node's standard HTTP library provides a view of the response as a standard ReadableStream so there will be no problems programming to a streaming interpretation of HTTP.
+In Node because all streams provide a common API regardless of their origin allowing arbitrary sources to be read is no extra work.
 Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any source.
 Oboe might be used to read from a local file, an ftp server, a cryptography source, or the process's standard input.

-*one security model, not two*

 Handling transport failures
 ---------------------------